Utah Winter Fine Particulate Study (UWFPS)

 Basins of northern Utah, including Salt Lake, Utah and Cache Valleys, and Great Salt Lake

 NOAA Twin Otter aircraft and multiple ground sites throughout the region

-The aircraft project includes investigators from the NOAA ESRL Chemical Sciences Division and CIRES, the Utah Division of Air Quality (UDAQ), the University of Utah, the University of Toronto, the University of Washington, and the U.S. Department of Agriculture (USDA).
+The aircraft project includes investigators from the NOAA ESRL Chemical Sciences Division (CSD) and the University of Colorado Boulder Cooperative Institute for Research in Environmental Sciences (CIRES), the Utah Division of Air Quality (UDAQ), the University of Utah, the University of Toronto, the University of Washington, and the U.S. Department of Agriculture (USDA).
 Ground based investigators come from multiple institutions with support from UDAQ and EPA.

 The urban air basins along Utah's Wasatch Mountains, a region with 2.4 million residents, experience some of the most severe particulate matter (PM) air pollution in the Nation.
 Particulate matter concentrations smaller than 2.5 microns (PM2.5) in Salt Lake City exceed the National Ambient Air Quality Standard (NAAQS, 35 µg m–3, 24 hours) on average 18 days out of the year.
 The majority of exceedance days occur in December, January and early February during a period when winter meteorology leads to strong, multi-day inversions known as persistent cold air pools.
 The Utah Division of Air Quality is currently developing a State Implementation Plan to address the NAAQS PM2.5 exceedances in this region.